-If you are required to file 250 or more Forms W-2, see Electronic reporting on page 3.
+If you are required to file 250 or more Forms W-2, or want to take advantage of the benefits of e-filing, see Form W-2 e-filing on page 3.

 Who must file Form W-3.
 Anyone required to file Form W-2 must file Form W-3 to transmit Copy A of Forms W-2.
 Make a copy of Form W-3; keep it and Copy D (For Employer) of Forms W-2 with your records for 4 years.
 Be sure to use Form W-3 for the correct year.
-If you are filing Forms W-2 electronically, see Electronic reporting on page 3.
+If you are filing Forms W-2 electronically, see Form W-2 e-filing on page 3.

-Household employers, even those with only one household employee, must file Form W-3 if filing a paper Form W-2.
+Household employers.
+Even employers with only one household employee must file Form W-3 to transmit Copy A of Form W-2.
 On Form W-3 check the "Hshld. emp." checkbox in box b.
 For more information, see Schedule H (Form 1040), Household Employment Taxes, and its separate instructions.
 You must have an EIN.
-See Box b-Employer identification number (EIN) on page 9.
+See Box -Employer identification number (EIN) on page 8.

 Who may sign Form W-3.
-A transmitter or sender (including a service bureau, reporting agent, paying agent, or disbursing agent) may sign Form W-3 (or use its PIN on electronic filings) for the employer or payer only if the sender:
+A transmitter or sender (including a service bureau, reporting agent, paying agent, or disbursing agent) may sign Form W-3 (or use its PIN to e-file) for the employer or payer only if the sender:

-- Is authorized to sign by an agency agreement (either oral, written, or implied) that is valid under state law and - Writes "For (name of payer)" next to the signature (paper Form W-3 only).
+- Is authorized to sign by an agency agreement (either oral, written, or implied) that is valid under state law; and - Writes "For (name of payer)" next to the signature (paper Form W-3